CUNYTechPrep/2023-fall-data-science-fridays/README.md

 	* TA Georgios Ioannou (12:30)
 	* TA Steven Smith (3:30)
 * Carlos Tavarez (Tuesdays)
-	* TA Daniel St. Vincent
+	* TA Georgios Ioannou

-## Office Hours
+## Office Hours - DM us and we will send a private meeting link.
 _You are allowed to go to anyone's office hours.
 Meaning, you are not limited to just your TA and your instructors office hours._

-Zack's Office Hours:  DM me on Slack and I will send you a meeting link.
+Zack's Office Hours:
 * Tuesday's 2-3pm
 * Thursday's 1-2pm